-Note this is a substantial increase from the 2012-13 sample size of 30,749, which had a response rate 78.9 per cent.
+Note this is a substantial increase from the 2012-13 sample size of 30,749.
 This increase will improve the reliability of the data, particularly at finer levels of disaggregation.

 Data Adjustments: Data was weighted to represent the total in scope Australian population, and was adjusted to account for confidentiality and non-response.
 Data for MPHS PEx and HSS were weighted separately and then combined to produce output.